 Below is our full response to news of the release of one of Sepilok Orangutan Rehabilitation Centre’s (SORC) orangutans, called Tiger.
-The release took place on 3 October 2018.
-Tiger’s release was widely covered by major news medias in Malaysia.
-Here is one of them.
-Tiger is now back at SORC.
+Tiger’s release was widely covered by major news media in Malaysia.
+Tiger, who arrived at SORC as a two-year-old orphaned infant, is now back at SORC.

-LAST October, an orangutan called Tiger was moved from the Sepilok Orangutan Rehabilitation Centre (SORC) to the Tabin Wildlife Reserve.
+On 3 October 2018, an orangutan called Tiger was moved from SORC to the Tabin Wildlife Reserve forest and released there.

 It also enables intervention if the orangutan is proven to be unable to adapt or even needs medical attention.
 Therefore, PRM is also important for welfare reasons.

-A top SWD officer said attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.
+A top SWD officer claimed attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.

 If this is untrue, we invite the SWD to release Tiger’s PRM details.
 The International Union for Conservation of Nature (IUCN) also recommends that PRM data be made public.

-Tiger, reported to be 19 years old, is a fully matured flanged male.
+Tiger, reported to be 19 years old as of 2019, is a fully matured flanged male.
 In a forest, flanged, dominant orangutan males establish their territory and generally stay within it their entire lives.

 Introducing Tiger into a jungle virtually alien to him could have led to brutal physical conflicts with other resident, dominant orangutan males, and as Tiger has been at SORC for more than 15 years, he may not have the survival/feral attributes of a totally wild dominant orangutan male.